postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 #### Requesting environment access

 If you need to update the initial value of a variable in an environment you have read-only access to, you can request edit access.
-Open the environment from __Environments__ on the left of Postman and click __Request Access__.
+Open the environment from __Environments__ on the left of Postman and select __Request Access__.

 [![Viewer role on environment](https://assets.postman.com/postman-docs/request-access-env-v9.13.jpg)](https://assets.postman.com/postman-docs/request-access-env-v9.13.jpg)

 Select the team member you want to submit the request to, and choose __Editor__ from the drop-down list.
-Click __Request Access__.
+Select __Request Access__.
 You will receive an email when your request is approved.

 ### Using an environment in editor role